 Students whose performance is considered unacceptable because of not meeting the Standards of Academic Progress will be placed on probation.
-The duration and conditions of the probationary period will be determined by the CHS Student Progress Committee (SPC).
+The duration and conditions of the probationary period will be determined by the CHS Student Performance Committee (SPC).
 The Committee may require remedial study and/or repetition of a unit of study in addition to the terms of probation recommended by the faculty.

-Probation is defined as a period of time specified by the Dean of the College of Health Sciences during which the student's progress will be closely monitored by (a) the SPC, (b) program faculty, and c) the department chairperson.
-A student will be recommended for probation and may be asked to appear at a Student Progress Committee (SPC) meeting for any of the following reasons:
+Probation is defined as a period of time specified by the Dean of the College of Health Sciences, or Dean's designee, during which the student's progress will be closely monitored by (a) the SPC, (b) program faculty, and c) the department chair.
+A student will be recommended for probation and may be asked to appear at a Student Performance Committee (SPC) meeting for any of the following reasons: